OffensiveEdge/urls-le/README.md

 **URLs-LE makes URL extraction effortless.**
 It intelligently detects and extracts URLs from your code, providing comprehensive analysis and insights to help you manage web resources effectively.

-- **Complete URL detection**
+- **Reliable URL detection**

-  Automatically finds URLs in multiple formats: HTTP/HTTPS, FTP, mailto, tel, file, and relative URLs.
+  Automatically finds URLs in multiple formats: HTTP/HTTPS, FTP, mailto, tel, and file URLs with intelligent comment and code-block filtering.

 - **Smart analysis & insights**